tdsmale/tdsmale.github.io/Jungian.md

 - Obligative: Hospitality.
 Feels obligated to try and promote a mutually welcoming atmosphere.

 ##### Shadow
 - Unconscious: Retention.
-Unconsciously provokes the emphasis of retentive relations.
+Unconsciously seeks the emphasis of retentive relations.
 - Unnatural: Canon.
 Finds it unnatural to observe a mutually-legislated understanding.

 #### SEE / ESFP / ESFp / Prodigal (Shadow: Traiteur).